-For the last two years, they served the church in Canberra, Australia, in various roles – from paid work with evangelism and youth, to voluntary teaching, preaching and ministry leadership.
+For two years, they served the church in Canberra, Australia, in various roles – from paid work with evangelism and youth, to voluntary teaching, preaching and ministry leadership.

-Before that, they spent six months in Mink’s home country Thailand.
-Though in limbo, waiting for Mink’s Australian visa, the pair found unique opportunities in that time.
+Before that, they spent six months in Mink’s home country Thailand, a time which provided unique opportunities.

 Knowing from first-hand family experience the heartache that comes from such addictions, Joel used his own tough upbringing to reflect hope back into broken lives.